Nordkapp-class offshore patrol vessel: Namesake

 The Nordkapp-class is named after North Cape, in Norwegian: Nordkapp, which is also the name of one of the vessels of the class.

 A fisheries protection vessel named Nordkapp served the Royal Norwegian Navy from 1937 to 1954, including distinguished World War II service.

 History

 NoCGV Andenes patrolled the Persian Gulf during the Gulf War in 1991 as part of the Coalition forces.
 In 1994, the ship was involved in an altercation with the Sea Shepherd Conservation Society's ship Whales Forever, leading to a collision and damage to both ships.

 The Nordkapp-class vessels are to be replaced from 2022 by the new, and larger, Jan-Mayen class patrol vessels currently under construction.

-NoCGV Senja was decommissioned in November 2021.
+NoCGV Senja was decommissioned in November 2021 followed by Andenes in October 2023.

 NoCGV Nordkapp was transferred to the Navy's mine warfare branch in November 2022, and changed her prefix to HNoMS.
-In 2023 she will operate as the flagship in Standing NATO Mine Countermeasures Group 1.
+In 2023 she operated as the flagship in Standing NATO Mine Countermeasures Group 1.